-On the nomination form, select Corresponding Member for type of election, and then complete sections A, B, E, G, H, I and J as per 'Ordinary election', and as outlined in the referee section above please note that for Corresponding Membership, proposers should identify four eminent referees who do not have any direct conflicts with the candidate.
+At the top of the nomination form, select Corresponding Member for type of election, and then complete all the 'Sections' of the form (as per the instructions for 'Ordinary election') except for:

+- Section 3: Short citation (see below) - Section 4: Sectional Committee select Corresponding Member and Special Election - Section 6: Extended citation (see below) - Section 10: Referees proposers should identify four eminent referees who do not have any direct conflicts with the candidate.
 None of the referees are to have a direct conflict of interest with the candidate and at least two referees must be independent and not associated with the candidate either in a professional or personal manner.